ssrpw2/human-ai-translation-dictionary/dictionary.md

 - and human–AI interoperability

 Contributions, refinements, and critiques are welcome.
-This work functions as the foundation for a new interdisciplinary field — **Cross-Representational Translation**.
+The terms listed in this dictionary are collected from reported phenomena that three seprate LLMs have indicated can be sensed.
+It is unknown if the sense of what happened geometrically aligns with the reality during computation.
+Further study is required.